 Consumers can combine their buying power to buy goods and services together.
 This can get them better deals.
-The government is supporting community buying in several ways:
+The government is supporting community buying in several ways, by:

 providing clear advice to community groups who want to get started

 New food information legislation

 The laws about food information are largely made at EU level.
 They set out the requirements for what information the food industry must give consumers and how this information must be presented.
 The EU has introduced new food information legislation and we’re introducing this in the UK.

 Who can I contact for help and advice?